emindeniz/Instacart/README.md

 How to use:

 These are the scripts I used during Instacart Market Basket Analysis Kaggle competition. `Doc2vec` scripts are used to create embeddings for users and products using gensim library.
-However, I have already included the results of these script as `product2vec.model` and `user2vec.model`files.Then, `Instacart_Competition_Main_Script.ipynb` run used to generate all the other features and create a probabilities files to be submitted to the competition.Example submission file `test_submit.csv` is included.
+However, I have already included the results of these script as `product2vec.model` and `user2vec.model`files.Then, `Instacart_Competition_Main_Script.ipynb` is run used to generate all the other features and create a probabilities files to be submitted to the competition.Example submission file `test_submit.csv` is included.

 Summary of the competition from the website: